 According to a study by Paw Research Institute, 66 per cent of American adults actively use social media.
 There are some people who share accounts and email addresses, and others who maintain their own private use.
 So what works best in a healthy relationship?
 For many couples, they feel that technology has little to no effect on their relationship, but for others it can be a pivotal and important factor in what causes or breaks tension.

-The Good: Nearly three quarters of the adults surveyed said technology had no impact on their couple relationship.
+Nearly three quarters of the adults surveyed said technology had no impact on their couple relationship.
 A quarter text each other when they are both at home, and 21 per cent feel their use of technology brings them closer together.
 In fact, some couples even said the use of technology helped them to resolve conflict as it was difficult to do this face to face.

-The Bad: It is so easy to get caught up behind our phone screens, and 25 per cent of the people surveyed said they felt neglected by their partner due to this.
+It is so easy to get caught up behind our phone screens, and 25 per cent of the people surveyed said they felt neglected by their partner due to this.
 A smaller amount mentioned their use of technology had caused disagreements, and at 4 per cent, some people surveyed said they had become distressed when they discovered their partner’s activity online.